best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This is another benefit of enforcing isolation in unit tests - helping you understand when errors are coming from an external system, and when they're coming from your code.
 The unit of code being tested is referred to as the 'System Under Test' (SUT).

 One way of achieving this is with mocking.
-This is where a response from an outside system is replaced with a mock object that your code can be tested against.
+This is where a response from an outside system is replaced with a mock object that you can test your code against.
 In this example, there's a function making an API request in `src/handle_api_request.py`, and two test functions in `tests/test_handle_api_request.py`.
 The response from `requests.get()` is mocked with a `Mock()` object, to which `text` and `status_code` attributes are assigned.
-The `get_response()` function can now be evaluated for how it handles successful and unsuccessful requests; but thanks to the mocking, get requests are not made to `http://example.com`.
+You can now evaluate the `get_response()` function for how it handles successful and unsuccessful requests; but thanks to the mocking, get requests are not made to `http://example.com`.

 ```{code-block} python
 # AI has been used to produce content within this artefact.